UNITED REFUGEES

 Another subscriptions.

-From Schiphol or Ter Apel to the first AZC most people travel by free of charge taxi/bus.
-Then you can stay in the same camp till receiving housing.
-But sometimes people are being made to change several AZC.
-Reasons for these actions are still obscure.
-It can be the AZC’s bus, like from Wageningen Bosrandweg to Arnhem Groningensingel, or taxi for the near location and for several people in the same direction.
-But usually you receive a one-day ticket for a train.
-If you have more than two suitcases\bags or\and bike, you have to return a second time for your belongings.
+You can stay in the same camp until you receive housing.
+But sometimes refugees are transferred to other AZCs several times.
+It can be the AZC’s bus for the near location.
+But usually, you receive a one-day ticket for a train.
+If you have more than two suitcases and a bike, you have to return a second time for your belongings or buy a new one in a new region, which can be sometimes cheaper.
 You should buy a bike ticket by yourself.

-If you have a medical condition, you can try to cancel the transfer.
-You should do it in advance.
-Talk to GZA and give access to COA for your medical information.
+If you have a medical condition, you can try to cancel or postpone the transfer.
+You should do it in advance through GZA.

 Everyone in the Netherlands is entitled to equal treatment.
 This right is considered so important that it is enshrined in Article 1 of the Dutch Constitution.